 The Dr. John Archer Library award was established in 2012 for one full-time undergraduate student from the University of Regina or the three federated colleges (Campion College, First Nations University of Canada, Luther College) who demonstrates written evidence of significant inquiry using the Library’s resources and services along with learning about the research and information-gathering and citing process for their graded course project.
-The award is given annually based upon comments in a 250 to 500 word reflective library essay and not the graded project.
-A copy of the promotional poster is here and a copy of the promotional brochure is here.
+The award is given annually based upon comments in an approximately 500 word reflective library essay and not the graded project.
+The promotional brochure is here.

 How am I recognized?